ralsina/hace/README.md

 This task is **called** `task3` but it generates two files, `baz` and `bat`.

-**⚠️⚠️WARNING⚠️⚠️:** You can have two tasks with the same output, but you can't have two tasks with the same name.
-If there are two tasks with the same output, Hacé will try to do the right thing but it's going to be tricky so consider this warning.
+**⚠️WARNING:** You can have two tasks with the same output, but you can't have two tasks with the same name.

+**⚠Warning:** If there are two tasks with the same output, Hacé will run them both, and the second one will overwrite the first.
+This is a bug, and will be fixed.

 ### Dependencies